s3lvatico/hamon/README.md

 Particular attention has been put in making the parser distinguish the request made on the root section while stripping information about requesting resources found on the root section. (i.e. requests made towards "/" and "/saitama.js" or "/favicon.ico" should be recognized as requests made to the root secion).

 #### Analyzer
 The analyzer is the bridge between the data repository and the output facility.
-It uses two separate processes to gather generic statistics and traffic information from the database, does the necessary computations to determine whether an alarm should be raised or reset and then communicates with a console controller, whose role is to display the results.
+It uses two separate processes to gather generic statistics and traffic information from the database, does the necessary computations to decide whether an alarm should be raised or reset and then communicates with a console controller, whose role is to display the results.

 #### ConsoleOutput
 Displays the various information sent by the Analyzer.
 The output is periodically updated with the following information: